-Use this Participant in order to see in stdout the data that is being relayed by the router.
-All the data received by any of the Participants of the router will be printed with timestamp, topic and source guid along with the payload.
+Use this Participant in order to see in stdout the data that is being relayed by the router, as well as information regarding discovery events.
+All the data received by any of the Participants of the router will be printed (if data is true) with its topic and source guid, along with the payload (in verbose mode).